Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

-Since the geodesic being longer than $l$ necessarily implies that it is longer than $l-1$, modeling recursively for the non-existence of a geodesic from $i$ to $j$ up to some length $l$ is convenient:
+\paragraph*{Recursive setup} Since the geodesic being longer than $l$ necessarily implies that it is longer than $l-1$, it is convenient to recursively model for the non-existence of a geodesic from $i$ to $j$ up to some length $l$:

-We can write the first factor of the recursive equation as the conditional likelihood of no path of length $l$ existing between $i,j$, which can be written by accounting for the non-existence of paths of length $l$ from $i$ to $j$ via any node $u\ne (i,j)$ such that there is a direct edge from $u$ to $j$.
-Due to sparsity in the asymptotic limit, the probability of existence of a geodesic of any finite length $l$ is asymptotically of $\order{n^{-1}}$ (Appendix \ref{sec:apdx_finite_size} for details).
-It then follows that there is vanishing correlation between pairs of shortest paths of length $l$ from $i$ to $j$ via pairs of nodes $u, v\ne (i,j)$, which simplifies the overall likelihood in Eq. \ref{eq:spd_recursion_0} into a product of individual likelihoods:
+We can write the first factor of the recursive equation as the conditional probability of no path of length $l$ existing between $i,j$, which can be written by accounting for the non-existence of paths of length $l$ from $i$ to $j$ via any node $u\in[n]\setminus \{i,j\}$ such that there is a direct edge from $u$ to $j$.
+Due to sparsity and no bottlenecks, the probability of existence of a geodesic of any finite length $l$ is asymptotically of order $\bigtheta{n^{-1}}$ or $0$ while the contribution of any given node to a possible geodesic between a given node pair is of order $\bigtheta{n^{-2}}$ or $0$ (see Lemma \ref{lemma:vanishingbridge} in Appendix \ref{sec:apdx_lemmas12_bridging} for details).
+It then follows that there is vanishing correlation between pairs of geodesics of length $l$ from $i$ to $j$ via nodes $u$ and $v\in [n]\setminus\{i,j,u\}$ (from Lemma \ref{lemma:vanishingbridge}), which simplifies the first factor in Eq. \eqref{eq:spd_recursion_0} into a product of individual probabilities:

-We emphasize that this assumption holds on the giant component for finite geodesic lengths as $n\to\infty$: as we consider longer geodesics of $\order{\log n}$, the likelihood of a node to be at that distance approaches $\order{1}$ instead of $\order{n^{-1}}$, even for sparse networks.
-This induces finite-size effects on the SPLD, which become incrementally concentrated around the mode of the SPLD as network size increases.
-See Appendix \ref{sec:apdx_finite_size} for an extended treatment of finite-size effects.
-To simplify the term on the RHS of Eq. \ref{eq:spd_recursion}, we use Lemma \ref{lemma:1} in Appendix \ref{sec:apdx_lemma1}, that exploits the assumption of conditionally independent edges in the asymptotic limit to show that:
+Here, and at various points in the article, we use ``$\approx$'' to denote a first-order asymptotic approximation in the sense that the relative difference between the quantity of interest---on the left-hand side (LHS)---and its approximation---on the right-hand side (RHS)---vanishes with increasing network size $n$.
+We emphasize that this approximation holds on the giant component for finite geodesic lengths as $n\to\infty$: as we consider longer geodesics of length that scales as $\bigtheta{\log n}$, the probability of a node to be at that distance approaches $\bigtheta{1}$ instead of $\bigtheta{n^{-1}}$, even for sparse networks.
+This induces finite-size effects on the GLD, which become incrementally concentrated around the mode of the GLD as network size increases; see Fig. \ref{fig:spd_er_d2_errs} and Appendix \ref{sec:apdx_finite_size} for an extended treatment of finite-size effects.
+To simplify the term on the RHS of Eq. \eqref{eq:spd_recursion}, we use Lemma \ref{lemma:1} in Appendix \ref{sec:apdx_lemmas12_bridging}: